Code-Institute-Submissions/milestone-project2-4/README.md

   1. As a First Time Visitor i want people to understand the websites goal

-  2. When people enter the site they can navigate easy with the navigation bootstrap which will bring them to the desired page
+  2. When people enter the site they can navigate easy bacuse of the top navbar

   3. the main points of the website are the images and text